CitrineInformatics/gemd-docs/docs/glossary.md

 Attribute templates define a domain concept (e.g. density, yield strength), and include bounds to define acceptable values for a given attribute.

 ### Bounds
 Bounds are used in object and attribute templates.
-Object templates define the widest bounds, and attribute templates bounds further constrain values to a tighter range or set.
-Bounds may be real or categorical.
+An attribute template will have the widest bounds, and an object template can restrict them.
+For example, the temperatures in casting will always be higher than the temperatures for annealing.
+Each value type (e.g., real, categorical) has a corresponding type of bounds.

 ### Categorical Bounds
 Bounds that are defined by a list of categories.